 Under the Fair Credit Reporting Act (FCRA), you have a right to the fair and accurate reporting of your credit information.
-You are also entitled to certain privacy rights concerning your credit information and protection from the misuse of your credit data.
+You're also entitled to certain privacy rights concerning your credit information and protection from the misuse of your credit data.

-The FCRA governs the behavior of consumer reporting agencies (also called credit bureaus) and the businesses or individuals that report information to the consumer reporting agencies (CRAs).
+The FCRA governs the behavior of consumer reporting agencies, also called "credit bureaus," and the businesses or individuals that report information to the consumer reporting agencies (CRAs).
 The CRAs compile this information into your credit report.
 Creditors, landlords, and employers may rely on information in your credit report in making decisions to extend credit to you, give you a job, or rent a home or apartment to you.

 The FCRA provides rules about who can access your report, what can be reported and for how long, and what CRAs and information suppliers (also called "furnishers") must do if you dispute information.
 If a CRA or another entity violates the FCRA, you might suffer harm.
 For example, inaccurate information in your report could lead a creditor to deny you a car loan or credit card, an employer to refuse to hire you, or a landlord to decide not to rent to you.
 You could suffer other harm as well.

-Basic Damages (pick one):
+-Basic Damages (pick one):

 -If the violator was an individual who lied to get your credit report, or used it for an improper purpose, then the greater of:

-Punitive damages, as decided by the court.
+-Punitive damages, as decided by the court.

 -Attorneys' fees and costs.
 (15 U.S.C. § 1681n).